Kingdom of Kongo: Kongo under the House of Kwilu

 Álvaro I was not directly descended from a previous king, and so his seizure of the throne in the midst of the crisis caused by the 1568 Jaga invasion marked the beginning of a new royal line, the House of Kwilu.
 There were certainly factions that opposed him, though it is not known specifically who they were.

 Álvaro's rule began in war with the Jagas, who may have been external invaders or rebels from within the country, either peasants or nobles from rival factions fighting against the profound changes and instability introduced by European trading and slaving.
-As the Jagas drove him from the capital to refuge on an island in the Congo River, Alvaro appealed to Portugal for aid, and was sent an expedition under Francisco de Gouveia Sottomaior, governor of São Tomé.
+As the Jagas drove him from the capital to refuge on an island in the Congo River, Álvaro appealed to Portugal for aid, and was sent an expedition under Francisco de Gouveia Sottomaior, governor of São Tomé.
 As a part of the same process, Álvaro agreed to allow the Portuguese to establish a colony in Luanda, the source of the nzimbu shell money used by the kingdom.
 In addition, Kongo provided the Portuguese with support in their war against the Kingdom of Ndongo in 1579.
 Ndongo was located inland, east of Luanda and although claimed in Kongo's royal titles as early as 1535, was probably never under a firm Kongo administration.

-Álvaro also worked hard to westernize Kongo, gradually introducing European style titles for his nobles, so that the Mwene Nsundi became the Duke of Nsundi; the Mwene Mbamba became the Duke of Mbamba.
+Álvaro also worked hard to westernise Kongo, gradually introducing European style titles for his nobles, so that the Mwene Nsundi became the Duke of Nsundi; the Mwene Mbamba became the Duke of Mbamba.
 The Mwene Mpemba became Marquis of Mpemba, and the Mwene Soyo became Count of Soyo.
-In 1607, he and his son Álvaro II Nimi a Nkanga (crowned in 1587) bestowed orders of chivalry called the Order of Christ.
+In 1607, he and his son Álvaro II ("Nimi a Nkanga", crowned in 1587) bestowed orders of chivalry called the Order of Christ.
 The capital was also renamed São Salvador or "Holy Savior" in Portuguese during this period.
-In 1596, Álvaro's emissaries to Rome persuaded the Pope to recognize São Salvador as the cathedral of a new diocese which would include Kongo and the Portuguese territory in Angola.
+In 1596, Álvaro's emissaries to Rome persuaded the Pope to recognise São Salvador as the cathedral of a new diocese which would include Kongo and the Portuguese territory in Angola.
 However, the king of Portugal won the right to nominate the bishops to this see, which became a source of tension between the two countries.

 Portuguese bishops in the kingdom were often favourable to European interests in a time when relations between Kongo and Angola were tense.
 They refused to appoint priests, forcing Kongo to rely more and more heavily on the laity.
 Documents of the time show that lay teachers (called mestres in Portuguese-language documents) were paid salaries and appointed by the crown, and at times Kongo kings withheld income and services to the bishops and their supporters (a tactic called "country excommunication").
 Controlling revenue was vital for Kongo's kings since even Jesuit missionaries were paid salaries from the royal exchequer.